travis-ci/docs-travis-ci-com/docs/user/languages/clojure.md

 Clojure projects on travis-ci.org assume you use [Leiningen](https://github.com/technomancy/leiningen) by default.

+## Dependency Management

+With Leiningen, explicit dependencies installation step (`lein deps`) typically is not necessary.
+Simply make sure all dependencies are listed in
+`project.clj` and `lein test` and other tasks will automatically install them if necessary before doing other things.

+### Alternate Install Step

+If you need to perform special tasks before your tests can run, you should set up the proper `:hooks` in project.clj.
+If for some reason you can't use hooks, it is possible to override the install step in your `.travis.yml`.
+For example if you use the [clojure-protobuf](https://github.com/flatland/clojure-protobuf) library:

+    install: lein protobuf install

+See [general build configuration guide](/docs/user/build-configuration/) to learn more.

 ## Default Test Script

 Because Clojure projects on travis-ci.org assume [Leiningen](https://github.com/technomancy/leiningen) by default, naturally, the default command Travis CI will use to